Bubble Gum (TV series): Synopsis

-Park Ri-hwan (Lee Dong-wook) comes from a wealthy family and he now works as an oriental medical doctor in his own clinic.
+Park Ri-hwan (Lee Dong-wook) comes from a wealthy family who now works as an oriental medical doctor in his own clinic.
 He grew up with his best friend since childhood, Kim Haeng-ah (Jung Ryeo-won) who works as a radio producer.
 Haeng-ah's parents both died when she was young and she was taken care by Ri-hwan's mother after her father's death.

 Both Ri-hwan and Haeng-ah had feelings for each other but Haeng-ah is taking things slowly due to Ri-hwan's mother who does not want them to be together.

 The story also involves a chaebol, Yi-seul (Park Hee-von) who has feelings for Ri-hwan and Haeng-ah's ex-boyfriend, who is also her senior/director of the company she works in, who wants her back.